ITfoxtec/FoxIDs/docs/development.md

 FoxIds.com (SaaS) is configured with the test tenant `test-corp`.
 The tenant is configured with the [.NET samples](samples.md) and connected to multiple [OpenID Connect](up-party-oidc.md) and [SAML 2.0](up-party-saml-2.0.md) IdPs.

-You can take a look at the `test-corp` tenant in FoxIDs Control Client: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
+You can take a look at the `test-corp` tenant in FoxIDs Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
 Get read access with the user `reader@foxids.com` and password `TestAccess!`

 Online samples: